Looking for Business Financing?

 Conditional Approval: Address contingencies (e.g., final permits).
 Once issued, you must satisfy all listed conditions to move the loan toward final approval.

-Closing loan process: At closing, you sign final documents and gain access to the initial funds needed to begin construction.
+Closing process: At closing, you sign final documents and gain access to the initial funds needed to begin construction.

 After you finish these steps, your construction loan will be set up, and your first draw will be available.
 With your financing in place, you can start the building phase of your project with confidence.